Droitwich Canal: History

 The canal was constructed as a broad canal, capable of taking Severn Trows which were 14.5 ft wide and 64 ft long.
-Like most of Brindley's canals, it was a contour canal, following the contours as much as possible, to reduce the number of embankments and cuttings required, although there was an awkward bend near Salwarpe church, as the obvious route to the north of the building was specifically excluded by the Hawford-Droitwich Canal Act 1768.
+Like most of Brindley's canals, it was a contour canal, following the contours as much as possible, to reduce the number of embankments and cuttings required, although there was an awkward bend near Salwarpe church, as the obvious route to the north of the building was specifically excluded by the Droitwich Canal Act 1768.
 The canal was 5.7 mi long, and included eight locks, with a total fall of 56.5 ft.
 Because of the presence of brine springs, the water was salty, and did not support populations of fresh-water fish.

 The official opening was on 12 March 1771, and the canal was a commercial success.
 The first dividend was paid in 1775 and by 1777 the £100 shares were trading at £160.
 A proposal in 1784 to link to the Stourbridge Canal caused disagreement among the shareholders, but the bill to construct the new canal and amalgamate the two companies failed.
 After the event, the company changed its rules on proxy voting, since it felt that some of those who had voted for amalgamation had not been shareholders, and therefore had not upheld the interests of the canal.